Cabin Radio’s Great Big Q&A – September 2018 update

 How many staff do you have?

 We currently have one part-time staff member.
-Everyone else building Cabin Radio is a volunteer, including the owners!
+Everyone else building Cabin Radio is a volunteer, including most of the owners!
 We’re privileged to enjoy help from many local volunteers who are committed to helping our idea succeed, and we’re very grateful for their support.

 Although we’re currently volunteer-driven, our long-term aim is to become an employer that offers a living wage and a supportive, engaging working environment to northern broadcasters.